 - The fetus has a birth defect.

 Sometimes the doctor can turn the fetus to present head first by pressing on the woman’s abdomen before labor begins, usually after 37 weeks of pregnancy.
-However, if labor begins and the fetus is in breech presentation, problems may occur.
+Some women are given a drug (such as terbutaline) to prevent labor from starting too soon.
+If labor begins and the fetus is in breech presentation, problems may occur.

 The passageway made by the buttocks in the birth canal may not be large enough for the head (which is wider) to pass through.
 In addition, when the head follows the buttocks, it cannot be molded to fit through the birth canal, as it normally is.
 Thus, the baby’s body may be delivered and the head may be caught inside the woman.
 When the baby’s head is caught, it puts pressure on the umbilical cord in the birth canal, so that very little oxygen can reach the baby.
 Brain damage due to lack of oxygen is more common among babies presenting buttocks first than among those presenting head first.